Sorry, it took me longer then expected to master ‘One or Two’.

 Fruity limiter on the master.
 My wave file is on insert 1 and routed to the master.
 Why do I route the wave file to a insert ?

-For me its a good control of how my volume of the track is behaving with all the effects for the mastering.
+For me its a good control of how my volume of the track is behaving with all the effects before the master bus.
 Also sometimes it’s not bad to go over 0-dB on a insert.
 Its the master that needs to be clean and not reaching over 0-dB.
 If your sound is going over 0-dB, it will distort digital.
 Digital distortion is ugly.

 I hope you liked the serie’s of streams on how I made a techno track with FLstudio plugins only.